swiftlang/swift-syntax/Sources/SwiftSyntax/Documentation.docc/ChangingSwiftSyntax.md

 nodes will need to be changed in tandem.
-For example, the [swift-stress-tester][swift-stress-tester] uses SwiftSyntax, and the CI/CD system will not allow changes to SwiftSyntax that break `swift-stress-tester` wihtout a paired change to that repository.
+For example, the [swift-stress-tester][swift-stress-tester] uses SwiftSyntax, and the CI/CD system will not allow changes to SwiftSyntax that break `swift-stress-tester` without a paired change to that repository.

 When adding nodes or removing existing nodes, it is often the case that you will need a paired PR to the [Swift Compiler repository][Swiftc] as well.
 This